 When Brendan joined what was then the Environmental Defenders Office (Victoria) as CEO in 2004, there was just one staff member: him.
-Since then he’s overseen a transition to a legal fighting force with eight staff members and a clear vision to be the environment’s legal team.
+Since then he’s overseen a transition to a legal fighting force with fourteen staff members and a clear vision to be the environment’s legal team.

 Brendan holds a University of Melbourne law degree and an MA in Environmental Science.
 He lectures in environmental law at Melbourne University and is President of Connecting Country, a landscape restoration initiative.